dnesteryuk/whisperer/README.md

 It will create `cassette_builders` directory in your `spec` folder and `.whisperer.yml` file in your root directory of the project.

-If you want to create only the config file, you need to execute:
+If you want to create the config file only, you need to execute:

     $ rake whisperer:config:create